-- Help current or new addiction professionals to become qualified and contributing professionals able to advance the understanding and practice of substance abuse treatment.
+- Help current or new addiction professionals to become qualified and contributing professionals able to advance the understanding and practice of the treatment of substance use disorders

-- Increase the number of individuals involved in addiction treatment.
+- Increase the number of individuals involved in substance use treatment.

-- Provide resources and guidelines to those involved in or entering the field of addiction treatment.
+- Provide resources and guidelines to those involved in or entering the field of substance use treatment.

 - Provide rewarding experiences for seasoned professionals.

-- Inspire individuals to be committed to the advancement of the substance abuse treatment profession.
+- Inspire individuals to be committed to the advancement of the substance use treatment profession.

 Mentorship Program Guidelines